- What is Internal Auditing?

 Take advantage of the exit meeting.
 Ask questions and don’t be afraid to disagree with an audit observation.
-The purpose of the exit meeting is to communicate issues and resolve any mistakes or misunderstandings.
+The purpose of the exit meeting is to communicate issues and make sure they are accurately resolved.
 We will make reasonable efforts to work with you.
-Please remember that as much as we would like not to issue reports, IAAS does have an obligation to other stakeholders in your operations.
-Therefore, we are required to report on some issues.

 Yes.
-We have recently started identifying commendable practices in our audit reports.
-Typically, auditors will identify these practices while performing their audit fieldwork.
+Typically, IAAS will identify best practices while performing audit fieldwork.
 However, if there is something you are very proud of or want to share, please bring it to the auditors’ attention.
-We may include it in your report, share it with other units as a best practice, or recommend that the University adopt it campus-wide.
+We may include it in our report, share it with other units as a best practice, or recommend that the University adopt it campus-wide.

 Audits may last several days or several months and will vary in length depending on an area’s size, complexity, and the specific audit objectives.
-Not all the time devoted to the audit will be evident to you because of the amount of preparation, analysis, and related work needed to document the effort.
+Not all the time devoted to the audit will be evident to you because a lot of the time for preparation, analysis, and related audit work can be performed without direct assistance.
 The availability of audit documentation and the responsiveness of your department to audit requests and questions also affect the time required to complete an audit.

 You can help with the following:

 - Document and maintain procedures in easily accessible manuals.
 Include current organizational charts, detailed position descriptions, and duty lists.